Accelerating Reduction and Scan Using Tensor Core Units: Scan Algorithm

 \subsubsection{Segment Size Multiples of 256:}

-Only a small modification to $Scan_{256}$ is needed to implement $Scan_{256N}$ and is illustrated in Figure~\ref{fig:seg_prefixsum}.
-Algorithm~\ref{alg:prefixsum_256n} shows that we keep track of the sum (last element of the $R$ matrix) and broadcast it to the $S$ matrix after each iteration.
+Only a small modification to $Scan_{256}$ is needed to implement $Scan_{256N}$ and is illustrated in Figure~\ref{fig:seg_prefixsum} and Algorithm~\ref{alg:prefixsum_256n}.
+Line~\ref{alg:prefixsum_256n:11} in Algorithm~\ref{alg:prefixsum_256n} shows that we keep track of the sum (last element of the $R$ matrix) and broadcast it to the $S$ matrix after each iteration.
 The $S$ matrix is then used when performing subsequent iterations.